All Episodes

 You ought to go look at this.

-It's uh LA Times, when did he do this?
+When did he do this?

-May 13th, a couple of days ago.
+May 13th, a couple days ago.

-And he actually comes out and says that it is, and I'm quoting now, it is really we who have failed government, depriving it of the revenue, the conscientious management, and the attention needed for it to succeed.
+And he actually comes out and says that it is, and I'm quoting now: it is really we who have failed government, depriving it of the revenue, the conscientious management, and the attention needed for it to succeed.

-We have failed Government.
+We have failed government.

 He says, with Proposition 13 and the famous California tax revolt, and with presidents whose entire domestic programs amounted to mindless tax cutting, and with Congresses that have been happy to pass cuts and stack deficits, we have systematically deprived the government of the revenues it needs to provide basic services, even as we've come to need it to do so much more.